bennynichs/MaaS/README.md

 # MaaS

 MaaS stands for Memory as a Service.
-This is a project aimed at unifying
+This is a project aimed at low friction life tracking.
+Proprietary information capture, aggregation and wisdom synthesis combined with existing tracking app integrations.

 ## Getting Started